 Long hours of practice at his home club of

-Holywood in County Down gave the rising star the confidence he needed to produce the goods: proven in full when he captured the 2005 Irish Amateur Close title at Westport.
+Holywood in County Down gave the rising star the confidence he needed to produce the goods: proven in full when he captured the 2005 Irish Amateur Close title.
 The victory, at age 16, made him the youngest ever winner of the title, which had been captured in the past by stars such as Darren Clarke and Graeme McDowell.

 It was also in 2005 that McIlroy set a new competitive course record with a score of 61 on the

 Dunluce links of Royal Portrush Golf Club in County Antrim.
-The course dates back to 1888 and is the only club on the island of Ireland to have hosted The British Open Championship – and looks set to once more, possibly as early as 2019.
+The course dates back to 1888 and is the only club on the island of Ireland to have hosted The Open Championship – and looks set to once more in 2019.

 Think a friend might enjoy this article?
 Click